• Skip to primary navigation

 Pear Berry Cobbler by Baking The Goods.

-It’s July, the middle of summer, and I know, pears aren’t generally the first fruit to come to mind this time of year.
-But I bet you didn’t know that California Grown pears are just starting to come into season.
-Fresh picked, early summer Barlett pears are as sweet as candy right now.
+It's July, the middle of summer, and I know, pears aren't generally the first fruit to come to mind this time of year.
+But I bet you didn't know that California Grown pears are just starting to come into season.
+Fresh picked, early summer Bartlett pears are as sweet as candy right now.
 In this Pear Berry Cobbler, I combine the first pears of the season with juicy, peak summer berries for a laid back and superbly summery dessert.

 CA Grown Bartlett pears and berries

-When baking, I like to use Barlett pears that are slightly under ripened and still crisp and green.
+Bartlett Pears are great for baking recipes.
+When baking, I like to use Bartlett pears that are slightly under ripened and still crisp and green.
 Bartletts hold up wonderfully when baked at this stage and keep their gorgeous shape with an ever so slight bite.
-I don’t even bother peeling them.
+I don't even bother peeling them.
 The skin contains so many nutrients and that green color is a stunner.

-The pears soak in the glow and flavor of the juicy berries as they bake.
-Creating a lively sweet and tart syrup resting under a blanket of buttery, buttermilk biscuits.
-The relationship happening between the fruit and the biscuits is really something special.
+Itty bitty buttermilk biscuits are baked atop the fruit filling.
 The tender texture of the angel soft baby biscuits soaks up the fruit flavor without getting all soggy.
 Biting into the Pear Berry Cobbler is a textural journey from the craggy, sugar encrusted biscuits to the soft and jammy berries and syrup laden, melt in your mouth pears.
-It’s basically like taking a magic carpet ride through a California summer sunset.
+It's basically like taking a magic carpet ride through a California summer sunset.
 Or at least I imagine it to be similar.

 Pear Berry Cobbler dough mixing